WordPress Plugins For Managing WordPress Post Revisions

 • Delete ‘expired transients’

-• Exclude selected tables and/or specific pages/posts from cleaning and optimization
+• Exclude selected posts/pages and tables from optimization

 • And more!

-Optimize Database after Deleting Revisions Plugin For WordPress - Settings Screen
+Optimize Database after Deleting Revisions - Settings Panel

-(Optimize Database after Deleting Revisions WP Plugin – Settings Screen)
+(Optimize Database after Deleting Revisions WordPress Plugin – Settings Screen)

-In addition to performing tasks such as deleting redundant page and post revisions and performing database table optimization routines, WP Optimize also lets you do the following maintenance tasks:
+In addition to cleaning unnecessary post and page revisions and performing WordPress database cleaning and optimization routines, WP Optimize also lets you perform the following:

-• Mobile device friendly (optimize your site on the go)
+• Mobile device friendly (optimize your site from anywhere)

 • Enable/Disable weekly schedules of optimization